mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <figcaption>myCPU 3D view sample of hardware layers</figcaption>
 </figure>

->This enables you to upgrade the features of the myCPU by replacing existing modules with new ones without altering the existing BUS module base structure.
+>This feature enable the upgrade of the features of the myCPU by replacing existing modules with new ones without altering the existing BUS module base structure.
 {: style="text-align: justify"}

-The **Module layer** provides the ability to independently design logic devices and connect them to the buses through the BUS layer.
-It also allows for the creation of complex logic devices by breaking them down into smaller modular components, and establishing connections between these modules through direct flat wires and IDC connectors.
+The **Module layer** enable the possibility to design logic devices in a independent way and connect them to the buses through the BUS layer.
+Additionally allow the development of complex logic devices and segmenting them into smaller modular components such modules, and establishing connections between these modules using direct flat wires and IDC connectors.
 {: style="text-align: justify"}

-The **Auxiliary layer** gives you the ability to design your own display or output modules.
-The myCPU kit includes three display modules: a 4-digit decimal number display, an 8-bit LED binary display using 3mm LEDs, and an 8/16-bit binary display using LED bars for a clearer representation of a digital value.
+The **Auxiliary layer** enable the possibility to design your own display or output modules because of the isolation of the device, handling the output, from the module itself.
+The myCPU kit includes three display modules: a 4-digit Hex or Decimal number display, an 8-bit LED binary display using 3mm LEDs, and an 8/16-bit binary display using LED bars for a clearer representation of a digital value.
 {: style="text-align: justify"}

-The optional **Module Expansion layer** is used to design modules that due to their complexity and components density cannot fit into a single module board.
-You can see more information about expansion boards in the section: \fullref{sec:Expansion_boards}.
+The optional **Module Expansion layer** is used to design modules that due to their complexity and components density cannot fit into a single module board and you prefer have a compact module instead a wider one.
 {: style="text-align: justify"}

 #### Chained BUS module board design
-The BUS module board was designed to connect multiple BUS module boards together to form a base **chained structure**.
-This is achieved by using two female connectors at the top and two male connectors at the bottom of the board, which support the myCPU layout composed by the modules.
+The BUS module board was designed to connect multiple BUS module boards together to form a **chained structure**, which support the myCPU layout formed by the modules.
+This is achieved by using two female connectors at the top and two male connectors at the bottom of the board connecting BUS module boards between them.
 {: style="text-align: justify"}

 <figure class="center">